joshday/Talks/AdvancedComputing2017/JuliaHighPerformance.md

 ---
 # Macros
 - Macros are functions of expressions
-- They change an expression before it is run, and can therefore do many things
+- They change an expression before it is run
 ```julia
 x = randn(1000);